Internationally Educated Occupational Therapist (IEOT) Credential Assessment and Education Bursary Program

 Once an IEOT has completed all three phases of the SEAS program, the file is reviewed by the SEAS Determination Committee and a decision is made on whether the applicant has met substantial equivalency and if any supplemental education is required.
 Determination results will be communicated to applicants in a SEAS Determination Report.
 Possible determination outcomes include:

-certificate of substantial equivalency for eligibility to apply for licensure with COTBC if all the
+certificate of substantial equivalency for eligibility to apply for licensure with CHCPBC if all the

 following criteria are met:

-4. The failed result of the JKAT will be reported to COTBC at the time the applicant applies for the licensure.
+- The failed result of the JKAT will be reported to CHCPBC at the time the applicant applies for the licensure.

 knowledge.

-1. Applicant has NOT met the minimum requirement of 1,000 fieldwork hours, but is issued a certificate of substantial equivalency for eligibility to apply for licensure with COTBC if all the following criteria are met:
+- Applicant has NOT met the minimum requirement of 1,000 fieldwork hours, but is issued a certificate of substantial equivalency for eligibility to apply for licensure with CHCPBC if all the following criteria are met:

-2. COTBC will be advised that applicant has not met the minimum requirement for fieldwork hours at the time of application for licensure.
-COTBC will determine whether any gap-filling or supervised practice is required.
+- CHCPBC will be advised that applicant has not met the minimum requirement for fieldwork hours at the time of application for licensure.
+CHCPBC will determine whether any gap-filling or supervised practice is required.

-Once the applicant receives a positive determination outcome from the Determination Committee, and has completed any required supplemental education (i.e. outcomes 1-5 above), the applicant is eligible to submit for licensure to the COTBC.
-Once licensed with the college, the COTBC will sent notification to the National Occupational Therapy Certification Exam (NOTCE), offered by the Canadian Association of Occupational Therapists (CAOT), that the applicant is eligible to write the NOTCE.
+Once the applicant receives a positive determination outcome from the Determination Committee, and has completed any required supplemental education (i.e. outcomes 1-5 above), the applicant is eligible to submit for licensure to the CHCPBC.
+Once licensed with the college, the CHCPBC will send notification to the National Occupational Therapy Certification Exam (NOTCE), offered by the Canadian Association of Occupational Therapists (CAOT), that the applicant is eligible to write the NOTCE.

 Return of Service